Relintai/pandemonium_engine_docs/tutorials/inputs/input_examples.md

 - `InputEventMouse` - adds mouse event properties, such as `position`
 - `InputEventMouseButton` - contains the index of the button that was pressed, whether it was a double-click, etc.

+Tip:
-.. tip:: It's a good idea to keep the class reference open while you're working
+ It's a good idea to keep the class reference open while you're working
         with events so you can check the event type's available properties and methods.